 Study strategically—Learning how to study effectively is an art.
 In addition, because each student has their own personality and ways of processing and remembering information, they also have their own way of learning information that is most effective for them.
-Link to a video "5 Tips to get better Grades"
+"5 Tips to get better Grades"

 - Uses visual objects such as graphs, charts, pictures, and seeing information

 - Can read body language well and has a good perception of aesthetics

 - Able to memorize and recall various information

 - Tends to remember things that are written down

 - Learns better in lectures by watching them